 - Only mate animals during the appropriate age, otherwise, the sow will probably die.
 Sows should have time to rest between pregnancies to ensure healthier litters.

 - It’s professional to breed the most outstanding sows and boars in each group.
 Strong boars have a broad head and bold eyes.
 Good sows should have a nice muzzle and a good head shape with healthy eyes.

 - It’s best to verify the parentage of each to avoid having babies with deformities or mutations.

 - Have separate pens for boar and sow babies, and ensure that they have enough space.
 Add toys and hiding holes in the cages.

 - Buy a supply of extra hay, bedding, food, and water bottles.

 - Ensure that there’s enough time in the day, week, and month to clean the cages and appropriately care for every single guinea pig.

-In conclusion, guinea pig breeding should be done by professionals and only for reproductive reasons.
-Pregnancy and birth have high mortality rates because of conditions like dystocia and toxemia; or because of inappropriate care or handling of the pregnant sow.
+Guinea pig breeding should be done by professionals and only for reproductive reasons.
+Pregnancy and birth have high mortality rates because of conditions like dystocia and toxemia or because of inappropriate care or handling of the pregnant sow.
 It’s dangerous, and it’s not recommended to do it at home for fun.